mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 Now that the client and server are fully connected they can exchange UDP bidirectional packets.
 Typically game protocols sent player inputs from client to server at a high rate like 60 times per-second, and world state from the server to client at a lower rate, like 20 times per-second, however more recent games are increasing this server update rate.

 If the server or client don't exchange a steady stream of packets, keep-alive packets are automatically generated so the connection doesn't time out.
-If no packets were received from either side of the connection for a short amount of time like 5 seconds, the connection times out.
+If no packets are received from either side of the connection for a short amount of time like 5 seconds, the connection times out.
 If either side of the connection wishes to cleanly disconnect, they fire across some number of _connection disconnect packets_ redundantly, so that statistically these packets are likely to get through even under packet loss.
-This ensures that clean disconnects happen faster, without the other side having to wait for time out.
+This ensures that clean disconnects happen quickly, without the other side having to wait for time out.

 # Conclusion

 Popular web games like [agar.io](http://agar.io) are effectively limited to networking via WebSockets over TCP, because WebRTC is difficult to use in a client/server context.

 If these games were provided with some way to send unreliable-unordered packets over UDP, they would play better because their game data is no longer subject to head of line blocking.